slahrichi/cellsociety_team02/doc/DESIGN.md

     - To add a new control panel simply use methods in `ControlPanle.java` and write the new class, add the node of the new controlPanel to the main root in `SimualtionVisualizer.java`
+- Controller
+  - With any new added parameter, the List of TAGS should be updated with the name of the new tag so it is parsed.
+  - The same applies to any new Simulation type.
+The name of the type should be added to the list of SIMULATIONS
 #### Other Features not yet Done

 - Model